Outcomes: Careers After Cornell

 Cornell University conducts an annual survey of the postgraduate activities of our graduates.
 Our colleagues in the universitywide Cornell Career Services office create this report for public view.
 January 2017 and May 2017 graduates can complete the post-garduate survey here.
 The data presented here is typical for the College of Arts & Sciences: for the past five years, a majority of our graduates have been entering or seeking to enter the workforce upon graduation, while about 1/3 enter or prepare to apply for graduate school.
 Most Cornellians applying to law school apply a few years after college, usually within one to three years of graduation.
 This is increasingly common with other graduate and professional programs as well.
 Graduates of the College of Arts & Sciences go on to prestigious graduate programs, advanced professional degrees or directly into challenging and rewarding careers.
 Take our class of 2016 graduates, for example — 61 percent entered the workforce, 27 percent were accepted to graduate school and others volunteered or took time off to write, pursue artistic ventures or explore the world.
 You can view our 2016 post-graduate data here.

 Graduate School and Further Education

-Graduates from the Class of 2016 went on to a diverse array of graduate fields, including medicine, applied and fine arts, public affairs, education, law, engineering, foreign language, chemistry, and many others.
+Graduates from the Class of 2016 went on to a diverse array of graduate fields, including medicine, applied and fine arts, public affairs, education, law, engineering, foreign language, chemistry and many others.
 The below graph shows the top eight graduate fields A&S graduates have entered over the past five years.
-The data presented represents the percentage of students enrolled in these fields out of students who report their plans of entering graduate school.
+The data presented represents the percentage of students enrolled in these fields out of students who report their plans for entering graduate school.

 Employment After Arts & Sciences